-- A challenging circuit trek and the best Everest Views
+- A challenging trekking holiday with the best Everest views

-Home to Everest Basecamp and the famously friendly Sherpas, the Khumbu trekking region boasts some of the most extraordinary high mountain scenery on earth.
-After flying in to Lukla, our exciting trek to Everest Basecamp takes us via the Sherpa capital of Namche Bazaar to the sacred lakes of the Gokyo Valley.
+Home to Everest Base Camp and the famously friendly Sherpas, the Khumbu trekking region boasts some of the most extraordinary high mountain scenery on earth.
+After flying in to Lukla, our exciting trek to Everest Base camp takes us via the Sherpa capital of Namche Bazaar to the sacred lakes of the Gokyo Valley.
 Here, we climb Gokyo Ri which is one of the finest vantage points for Mount Everest (8848m).
-Crossing into the Khumbu Valley by way of the high and challenging Cho La (5420m), we then climb to the `trekkers summit` of Kala Patar (5600m) which affords more stunning views of Mount Everest and of the astonishing Khumbu Icefall.
+Crossing into the Khumbu Valley by way of the high and challenging Cho La (5420m), we then climb to the "trekkers summit" of Kala Patar (5600m) which affords more stunning views of Mount Everest and of the astonishing Khumbu Icefall.
 We have time to walk up to Everest Basecamp, before trekking out by way of the famous and recently restored monastery at Thyangboche.
-This circuit of the Everest National Park provides a comprehensive taste of the Khumbu that is hard to beat within a 3-week adventure holiday.
+Staying in comfortable Sherpa lodges throughout, this circuit of the Everest National Park provides a comprehensive taste of the Khumbu that is hard to beat within a 3-week adventure holiday.

 Is this holiday for you?